logzly. AI Marketing Toolbox

 Jordan

 Notice the {{RecentTopic}} placeholder?
-That’s where we’ll add a tiny piece of real‑time context, like a post they liked or an article they shared.
-It makes the message feel human.
+That’s where we inject a bit of real‑time context—like a post they liked or an article they shared.
+It makes the note feel human.

 “Write three LinkedIn connection messages using this template.
-Replace {{RecentTopic}} with a recent post about AI in marketing that the prospect shared.
-Keep the tone friendly and professional.”
+Replace {{RecentTopic}} with a recent post about marketing trends that the prospect shared.
+Keep the tone warm and professional.”

 Step 4: Set Up the Automation Flow